 Assignment of supervisors is based on the intern's preference, goals, and the compatibility of orientations and styles between intern and supervisor.
 Supervisory assignments typically change at mid-year to maximize contact with a variety of role models.
 Interns have access to all Senior Staff and Associate Training Staff and are encouraged to use them regularly as additional resources.

 The month of August is set aside for orientation to the University and CAPS and for assisting interns in becoming acclimated to the area.
 The orientation introduces interns to the organization of the University, the characteristics of TWU's student population, the policies and procedures of CAPS, the resources of the University, and the theoretical approaches of potential supervisors.
-Visits to relevant campus and Denton community agencies are included to increase interns' familiarity with their new environment.
+Visits to relevant campus departments are included to increase interns' familiarity with their new environment.
 Informal events are also scheduled which assist interns in becoming acquainted with each other and with members of the CAPS staff.